Enterprise B2B UI & UX Web Platform

 All visuals and details have been anonymized to comply with NDA, but the design logic, structure, and challenges reflect the actual work delivered.

-The legacy portal presented significant usability issues across three main pages: the Client Setup Page, Transaction Dashboard Page, and User Access Control Page.
+The legacy portal had usability problems across three main pages: the Client Setup Page, Transaction Dashboard Page, and User Access Control Page.
+Each had distinct issues, but all of them slowed users down and eroded trust in the interface.

 Section 01